 When you start work as a medical scribe, you will be given the chance to work and engage with all sorts of mentors who work in different fields of healthcare.
 You will gain hands-on experience that can help you understand how to act professionally around the patients you are looking after (a key trait to becoming successful in a healthcare career).

-When you work with professionals on a regular basis, it will help you begin to think and act like a professional, getting you ready for your next step up the career ladder.
+When you work with professionals regularly, it will help you begin to think and act like a professional, getting you ready for your next step up the career ladder.